clemsonciti/palmetto-documentation/docs/training/workshop.md

 Pre-requisite for the course is "R programming", offered by CITI team.

+### Machine learning in Python

+Machine learning is the science of teaching computers to reproduce the assigned procedure without being explicitly programmed.
+It has been used in many practical applications such as self-driving cars, speech recognition, email spam classification.
+It has been widely used not only in engineering (hydroinformatics, bioinformatics, genomics, geosciences and remote sensing, mechatronics) but also in economy, health sciences and even in real estates industry.
+This workshop provides an overall introduction to machine learning specifically with Python programming language which utilizes abundance of scikit-learn package.
+Such topics include: (1) Supervised learning (regression analysis, distance-based algorithm, regularization algorithm, tree-based algorithm, Bayes algorithm, support vector machines, artificial neural networks).
+(2) Unsupervised learning (clustering, dimensionality reduction).
+The course will also draw from numerous case studies and applications that can be applied in different engineering programs.

+Pre-requisite for the course is "Introduction to Python", offered by CITI team.

 ### [Introduction to Applied Deep Learning: Object Detection Model using Tensorflow API]()

 This workshop introduces how to apply the Python Tensorflow API to object detection, a common